 The main goals of the FDP are:

-- improve current programs and develop new courses
+• improve current programs and develop new courses

-- implement new teaching skills, methods, and tools obtained at Penn State University
+• implement new teaching skills, methods, and tools obtained at Penn State University

-- expand knowledge and expertise in their fields of study
+• expand knowledge and expertise in their fields of study

-- stimulate adoption of new changes in their home universities in program development, academic crediting, implementation of new teaching techniques
+• stimulate adoption of new changes in their home universities in program development, academic crediting, implementation of new teaching techniques

-- provide a link for on-going academic, research, and outreach exchanges between home universities and Penn State University
+• provide a link for ongoing academic, research, and outreach exchanges between home universities and Penn State University

-The Faculty Development Program provides university instructors with a semester-long opportunity to expand their knowledge and expertise in their academic field by attending classes and working with the College of Agricultural Sciences faculty members.
+The Faculty Development Program provides university instructors with a semester-long opportunity to expand their knowledge and expertise in their academic field by attending classes and working with College of Agricultural Sciences faculty members.

 Objectives

-The objectives of the WIRA FDP are to provide university instructors from Ukrainian agricultural university with training in curriculum and course development and teaching methodology.
+The objectives of the WIRA FDP are to provide university instructors from Ukrainian agricultural universities with training in curriculum and course development and teaching methodology.
 Participants in the FDP are encouraged to establish relationships between Penn State University and their home universities.
-FDP fellows will have opportunity to work closely with faculty mentors from the College of Agricultural Sciences to outline new courses, to gather new teaching materials, and to explain the U.S. faculty and students on teaching practices in the Ukrainian educational system.
+FDP fellows will have opportunity to work closely with faculty mentors from the College of Agricultural Sciences to outline new courses, to gather new teaching materials, and explain to U.S. faculty and students on teaching practices in the Ukrainian educational system.
 Throughout their stay at Penn State, FDP participants observe and listen to courses, attend seminars and colloquia, and may be invited to teach or co-teach classes at Penn State.
 Program participants do not earn academic degrees, credits, or transcripts through the FDP, and must return to their home countries after completing the program.

 Fields of Study